silicon-vlsi/SI-2026-AnalogIC/content/Day-Wise-Plan.md

   - Lab: Basic Linux and github orientation.
   - A short assesment on basic circuits.
 - **Day 2** (26 May)
-  - Introduction to Linear Systems: Thevenin/Norton
+  - Introduction to Linear Systems: Thevenin/Norton/Node/Mesh/Power Transfer
-  - RC circuits.
+  - Capacitor and RC circuits (time-constant, integrators, differentiators).
   - Introduction to basic linux commands and editor vi or nano.
   - Introduction to _Xschem_ schematic editor and _ngspice_ simulator.
 - **Day 3** (27 May)